DEREK SAYER, PhD, FRSC

 External assessor of tenure and/or promotion cases for Brock University (Professor); University of California—Davis (tenure); University of Chicago (tenure); Concordia University (Professor); Harvard University (Associate Professor; Professor); London School of Economics (Senior Lecturer); University of Michigan (tenure and promotion to Associate Professor); University of New Brunswick (Professor); University of Ottawa (Professor); Trent University (tenure and promotion to Associate Professor); University of Western Ontario (Professor); Wright State University (tenure and promotion to Associate Professor).

-Reviewer of book manuscripts for Princeton University Press, Cornell University Press, Duke University Press, Open University Press, Blackwell, Routledge, Macmillan, and Bloomsbury Academic Press.
+Reviewer of book manuscripts for Princeton University Press, Cornell University Press, Duke University Press, Open University Press, Stanford University Press, Blackwell, Routledge, Macmillan, and Bloomsbury Academic Press.

-Reviewer of article submissions for American Ethnologist, American Journal of Sociology, Canadian Journal of History, Canadian Journal of Law and Society, Canadian Journal of Sociology, Canadian Review of Sociology and Anthropology, Capital and Class, Philosophy of the Social Sciences, Public Art Dialogue, Sociology, and Sociological Review.
+Reviewer of article submissions for American Ethnologist, American Journal of Sociology, Canadian Journal of History, Canadian Journal of Law and Society, Canadian Journal of Sociology, Canadian Review of Sociology and Anthropology, Capital and Class, International Studies Quarterly, Journal of Cultural Analysis and Social Change, Philosophy of the Social Sciences, Public Art Dialogue, Sociology, and Sociological Review.

-External examiner for PhDs at the Universities of British Columbia, Calgary, Dar Es Salaam, La Trobe (Melbourne), Manchester, New York University, and Toronto, and the Ontario Institute for Studies in Education.
+External examiner for PhDs at the Universities of British Columbia, Calgary, Dar Es Salaam, La Trobe (Melbourne), Manchester, New York University, the University of Toronto, and Ontario Institute for Studies in Education.

 MEDIA (selected)